m) Provisions, contingencies and commitments

 The cost of an acquisition also includes the fair value of any contingent consideration measured as at the date of acquisition.
 Any subsequent changes to the fair value of contingent consideration classified as liabilities, other than measurement period adjustments, are recognised in the statement of profit and loss.

-Common Control business combinations, i.e. business combinations involving entities or businesses under common control, are accounted for using the pooling of interests method.
+Common Control transactions, including combinations involving entities or businesses and cases wherein the activities and operation of Transferor Companies does not constitute a Business as defined in Ind AS 103, are accounted for using the pooling of interests method.
 The assets and liabilities of the combining entities are reflected at their carrying amounts.
-The identity of the reserves shall be preserved and shall appear in the financial statements of the transferee in the same form in which they appeared in the financial statements of the transferor.
-The difference, if any, between the amounts recorded as share capital issued plus any additional consideration in the form of cash or other assets and the amount of share capital of the transferor shall be transferred to capital reserve and should be presented separately as Common Control Transactions Capital reserve.
+The identity of the reserves shall be preserved and shall appear in the financial statements of the Transferee Company in the same form in which they appeared in the financial statements of the transferor.
+The difference, if surplus, between the carrying value of assets, liabilities and reserves pertaining to the Transferor Company, as appearing in the consolidated financial statements, and the carrying value of investment in the equity shares of the Transferor Company in the books of accounts of the Transferee Company credited to capital reserve in the books of Transferee Company and presented separately from other capital reserves.
+If the difference is a deficit, then the same is adjusted against the existing capital reserve and revenue reserve of the Transferee Company, in that order, and unadjusted remaining amount, if any, shall be recorded separately in amalgamation adjustment deficit account under 'Other Equity'.

 Investments in subsidiaries and joint ventures are recognised at cost as per Ind AS 27.